tc39/proposal-eventual-send/README.md

 pr.resolve(qr);
 ```

 After `p` is resolved to `q`, the delayed `foo` invocation should be forwarded to `q` and trap to `q`'s `unresolvedHandler`.
 Although a shim could monkey patch the `Promise` constructor to provide an altered `resolve` function which does that, there are plenty of internal resolution steps that would bypass it.
-There is no way for a shim to detect that unresolved unhandled promise `p` has been resolved to unresolved unhandled `q` by one of these.
+There is no way for a shim to detect that unresolved unhandled promise `p` has been resolved to unresolved handled `q` by one of these.
+Instead, the `foo` invocation will languish until a round trip fulfills `q`, thus
+   * losing the benefits of promises pipelining,
+   * arriving after messages that should have arrived after it.